Featured Image

 Users expect search features to be very aligned to their queries, and while it’s tempting to hop on to the next trending search feature in your developer friends circle, it’s important to really know ‘why’ you chose the search you do.

-Implementing the right search for your app of website
+Implementing the right search functionality for your app or website

 1. The complexity of product should guide your decision